THE ARK OF HIS COVENANT

 Was he not the most honored of three?
 Therefore he became their captain.
 However, he did not attain to the first three.
 (II Samuel 23:19)

 It is interesting that of all the ways an Israelite could be distinguished, as a teacher, a writer, a musician, a poet, a farmer, a builder, a businessman, the evidence of honor during the reign of King David was prowess in war.
 So it is that from the present hour forward there will be a need for saints who are strong in spiritual warfare.
 There is an enemy to be crushed, a righteous King to be installed, before true and lasting peace and joy can come to the earth.

 The bride “terrible as an army with banners”—the “only one of her mother.”

 My dove, my perfect one, is the only one, the only one of her mother, the favorite of the one who bore her.
 The daughters saw her and called her blessed, the queens and the concubines, and they praised her.
 (Song of Solomon 6:9)

 The three taken from the twelve in order to behold the Glory of the Lord on the Mount of Transfiguration.

 The very wording of Revelation 20:4-6, suggesting a part of the Church that is distinguished by being blessed and holy and by being free from the authority of the second death.

-And I saw thrones, and they sat upon them, and judgment was given unto them:… Blessed and holy is he that hath part in the first resurrection: on such the second death hath no power [authority], …
+And I saw thrones, and they sat upon them, and judgment was given unto them:… Blessed and holy is he that has part in the first resurrection: on such the second death has no power [authority],….

 It is the overcomer, the victorious saint, who is free from the authority of the second death, which is the Lake of Fire.